 The American Lawyer Ranks Robins Kaplan LLP Among Top 20 Firms in Nation for Pro Bono Work

-MINNEAPOLIS, MN—June 30, 2017—Robins Kaplan LLP® announced today that it has placed among the top 20 firms in the nation for pro bono work, according to just-released rankings by The American Lawyer.
-The firm ranked 16th in the magazine’s annual pro bono survey, which highlights the Am Law 200 firms with the deepest commitment to pro bono work over the past year.
+Robins Kaplan LLP is pleased to announce that it has been ranked among the top 20 firms in the nation for pro bono work by The American Lawyer.
+The firm ranked 14th, up five spots from last year, in the magazine’s annual pro bono survey, which highlights the Am Law 200 firms with the deepest commitment to pro bono work over the past year.

 Robins Kaplan has consistently ranked near the top of the Am Law 200 for pro bono work.
-Since 2008, more than seven percent of the firm’s total billable hours have been contributed to pro bono legal services.
-In 2016, firm lawyers spent an average of nearly 100 hours on pro bono projects, and more than 80 percent of firm lawyers devoted more than 20 hours to pro bono service.
+Since 2008, more than six percent of the firm’s total billable hours have been contributed to pro bono legal services.
+In 2019, firm lawyers spent over 25,000 hours on pro bono projects, and more than 96 percent of firm lawyers devoted time to pro bono service.

 If you are interested in having us represent you, you should call us so we can determine whether the matter is one for which we are willing or able to accept professional responsibility.
 We will not make this determination by e-mail communication.
 The telephone numbers and addresses for our offices are listed on this page.
 We reserve the right to decline any representation.
 We may be required to decline representation if it would create a conflict of interest with our other clients.